The 4-Step Guide to CBD

 For more on our CBD cosmetics, read our CBD topicals guide.

 One of the most common forms of CBD is CBD edibles.
-This is where you’ll find CBD Gummy Bears, CBD coffee and even CBD protein bars, alongside more traditional ingestion methods such as CBD Vitamins and lozenges.
+This is where you’ll find CBD Gummy Bears, CBD coffee and even CBD protein bars, alongside more traditional ingestion methods such as CBD tablets and lozenges.

 While research has shown that ingesting CBD through your stomach reduces its bioavailability, it does make tracking your dosage through the day much easier, and is generally the quickest and most hassle-free way of taking CBD.